pedroluis73/absurdities/_posts/2020-02-07-confuseddigits.md

+---
+title: "Absurtidy 01 - Confusing a number size (number of digits) with its value"
+date: 2020-02-07
+---

 The day before yesterday, I was trying to solve an "easy" problem (at least in classification for Hackerearth, for me nothing is ever easy) in C and for half an hour I was confused on why I was getting SIGFPE (fatal arithmetic error).